 Reflect on your progress periodically by reviewing past code to identify areas for improvement and consolidate your knowledge.

-# Incorrect: Not using error handling which might crash the program if the URL is wrong or the server is down response = requests.get(url) soup = BeautifulSoup(response.text, 'html.parser') # Correct: Using try-except to handle potential HTTP request errors try: response = requests.get(url) response.raise_for_status() # Raises an HTTPError for bad responses soup = BeautifulSoup(response.text, 'html.parser') except requests.exceptions.HTTPError as e: print(f"HTTP error occurred: {e}") except requests.exceptions.RequestException as e: print(f"Error during requests to {url}: {e}") # Incorrect: Diving directly into complex scraping without understanding basic HTML parsing soup = BeautifulSoup(response.text, 'html.parser') complex_data = soup.find_all('div', {'class': 'complex-class'}) # Correct: Start with simple tasks to understand basic parsing and gradually increase complexity simple_data = soup.find('title').text print(simple_data) # Understanding how to extract simple text # Incorrect: Not breaking down the project into smaller, manageable parts for faq in soup.find_all('div', class_='complex-section'): process_complex_logic(faq) # Correct: Break down the scraping into smaller functions or sections def extract_questions(soup): return [faq.text.strip() for faq in soup.find_all('div', class_='faq-question')] questions = extract_questions(soup) for question in questions: print(question) # Incorrect: Not reviewing or refactoring code which can lead to inefficient or hard-to-maintain scripts data = [faq.text for faq in soup.find_all('div', class_='faq-question') if "python" in faq.text.lower()] # Correct: Regularly review and refactor code to improve efficiency and readability def filter_python_questions(faqs): return [faq.text.strip() for faq in faqs if "learn python" in faq.text.lower()] python_faqs = filter_python_questions(soup.find_all('div', class_='faq-question')) for faq in python_faqs: print(faq)
+# Incorrect: Not using error handling which might crash the program url = "https://sandbox.oxylabs.io/" response = requests.get(url) soup = BeautifulSoup(response.text, 'html.parser') # Correct: Using try-except to handle potential HTTP request errors url = "https://sandbox.oxylabs.io/" try: response = requests.get(url) response.raise_for_status() # Raises an HTTPError for bad responses soup = BeautifulSoup(response.text, 'html.parser') except requests.exceptions.HTTPError as e: print(f"HTTP error occurred: {e}") except requests.exceptions.RequestException as e: print(f"Error during requests to {url}: {e}") # Incorrect: Diving directly into complex scraping without understanding basics soup = BeautifulSoup(response.text, 'html.parser') complex_data = soup.find_all('div', {'class': 'complex-class'}) # Correct: Start with simple tasks to understand basic parsing simple_data = soup.find('title').text print(simple_data) # Understanding how to extract simple text # Incorrect: Not breaking down the project into smaller, manageable parts for faq in soup.find_all('div', class_='complex-section'): # Undefined function would cause errors # process_complex_logic(faq) pass # Placeholder instead # Correct: Break down the scraping into smaller functions or sections def extract_questions(soup): return [faq.text.strip() for faq in soup.find_all('div', class_='faq-question')] questions = extract_questions(soup) for question in questions: print(question) # Incorrect: Not reviewing or refactoring code which leads to maintenance issues data = [faq.text for faq in soup.find_all('div', class_='faq-question') if "python" in faq.text.lower()] # Correct: Regularly review and refactor code to improve efficiency def filter_python_questions(faqs): return [faq.text.strip() for faq in faqs if "learn python" in faq.text.lower()] python_faqs = filter_python_questions(soup.find_all('div', class_='faq-question')) for faq in python_faqs: print(faq)

 Web scraper API